Airs Thursdays on FOX at 9pm in the UK

 - The next day, Ed is giving Pria a guided tour when Kelly gives him the information.
 He doesn’t believe it and dismisses her opinions.

-- Kelly goes to see Alara and asks a favor; search Pria’s quarters.
+- Kelly goes to see Alara and asks a favour; search Pria’s quarters.
 Alara agrees on the condition this has nothing to do with the fact Ed and Kelly are clearly attracted to one another.

 - They search her quarters, find a small mysterious box that can’t be scanned and are interrupted by Pria.
 They bluff their way through and leave.